Community-Based Fact-Checking on Twitter's Birdwatch Platform: Empirical Analysis

-\textbf{Analysis for subcategories of helpfulness: } We repeated our regression analysis for different subcategories of helpfulness.
-For this purpose, we estimate the effect of the explanatory variables on the frequency of the responses of Birdwatch users to the question ``What about this note was helpful/unhelpful to you?''
-The coefficient estimates in Fig.~\ref{fig:regression_subcategories} show that Birdwatch notes reporting misleading tweets are more informative but not necessarily more empathetic.
-We also find that these Birdwatch notes are less likely to be spam harassment, opinion speculation or hard to understand.
+\textbf{Analysis for subcategories of helpfulness:} We repeat our regression analysis for different subcategories of helpfulness.\footnote{For reasons of space, the coefficient estimates are relegated to the supplementary materials.} For this purpose, we estimate the effect of the explanatory variables on the frequency of the responses of Birdwatch users to the question ``What about this note was helpful/unhelpful to you?''
+We find that Birdwatch notes reporting misleading tweets are more informative but not necessarily more empathetic.
+We further observe that Birdwatch notes for misleading tweets are less likely spam harassment, opinion speculation or hard to understand.
 We again find that linking to trustworthy sources is crucial regarding helpfulness.
 Unsurprisingly, the largest effect size is observed for \emph{Trustworthy sources} on the dependent variable \emph{Good sources}.
 However, linking trustworthy sources also makes it more likely that a Birdwatch note is perceived to provide unique context, to be informative, to be empathetic, and to be clear.
-We find that Birdwatch notes that are longer, more complex, and embed a more positive sentiment in the text explanation are perceived as more helpful across almost all subcategories of helpfulness.
-Also, more positive sentiment in the text explanations makes Birdwatch notes less likely to be perceived as argumentative.
-Our analysis further suggests reasons because of which fact checks for high-follower accounts are perceived as less helpful: Birdwatch notes for these accounts are more likely to be seen as being incorrect or opinion speculation.
+We find that Birdwatch notes that are longer, more complex, and embed a more positive sentiment are perceived as more helpful across most subcategories of helpfulness.
+Also, more positive sentiment is less likely to be perceived as argumentative.
+Our analysis further suggests reasons because of which fact checks from verified and high-follower accounts are perceived as less helpful: Birdwatch notes for these accounts are more likely to be seen as being incorrect, argumentative, opinion speculation, and spam harassment.

-\textbf{Model checks: } We conducted several checks to validate the robustness of our results: (1) We followed common practice in regression analysis and checked that variance inflation factors as an indicator of multicollinearity were below five.
-This check led to the desired outcome.
-(2)~We controlled for non-linear relationships by adding quadratic terms for each explanatory variable to our regression models.
+\textbf{Model checks:} We conducted several checks to validate the robustness of our results: (1) We checked that variance inflation factors as an indicator of multicollinearity were below five.
+(2)~We controlled for non-linear relationships, user-specific effects, and month-level time effects.
 (3) We estimated separate regressions for misleading vs. not misleading tweets.
 In all cases, our results are robust and consistently support our findings.